-Brad McGee OAM was inducted into The Sport Australia Hall of Fame on Thursday, October 12, 2017 as an Athlete Member for his contribution to the sport of cycling.
+Brad McGee OAM was inducted into the Sport Australia Hall of Fame in 2017 as an Athlete Member for his contribution to the sport of cycling.

 Growing up in Sydney, McGee started out in the sport as a strong pursuit racer after a significant growth spurt that came as a skinny 16-year-old, who was at the velodrome always competing with his three older brothers.